Achievable logoAchievable logo

 Feedback

-Insurers accept risk in exchange for premium, and they agree to pay for covered financial losses.
-That doesn’t mean an insurer must accept every application.
+Insurers make money by accepting risk and promising to pay for covered financial losses.
+That doesn’t mean they must accept every application.
 If an insurer accepts too many poor risks, it can threaten the company’s ability to pay claims (insolvency).

-An insurer’s underwriting department reviews each application to decide whether the applicant is an acceptable (standard) risk.
-Risk selection is meant to create equity among classes of risks, so people with similar risk characteristics are treated similarly.
+An insurer’s underwriting department reviews each application to decide whether it’s an acceptable (standard) risk.
+Risk selection has two main goals:

 • Loss experience